FreeDao/DavidAndroidFramework/README.md

 		BroadcastActions contains the indentifier for every local BroadcastReceiver.
 ####Constant
 		Constant is a very important Class for recording a lot of Constant in the application like, Server URL, Download Path and Flags.
+####ImageLoaderHelper
+		ImageLoaderHelper is a help class for ImageLoader.
+When using images from a file on the SDCard or Drawable, we need this Helper.
+####ReqCode
+		ReqCode is a constant for Request Code.

 4. ###com.wudayu.daf.fragment
 ####BaseFragment